 Payments Made Upon Termination by the Company Without Cause or by the Executive for Good Reason.
 In the event that the Company or the Bank chooses to terminate Mr. Black's employment for reasons other than for cause or, in the event of Mr. Black's resignation from the Company or the Bank for good reason, the Company shall pay Mr. Black a lump sum amount equal to two (2) times Mr. Black's base salary, minus applicable taxes and withholdings.
 In addition, for a period of one (1) year from the date of termination, Mr. Black shall receive continued health, life and disability insurance coverage under the same terms in effect during the one year prior to his termination.
-Except as provided below, Mr. Jones receives no benefit under his change in control agreement in the event the Company terminates him without cause or he terminates employment for good reason prior to a change in control.
-Except as provided below, Mr. Guillaume would receive his equity awards.
+Except as provided below, neither Mr. Jones nor Mr. Richards receives any benefit under their respective change in control agreement in the event the Company terminates him without cause or he terminates employment for good reason prior to a change in control.
 All outstanding restricted stock awards will vest if the executive is terminated by the Company or the Bank without cause.
 Participants in the Annual Incentive Plan must be employed by the Bank on the date the benefits are paid.
 Therefore, if a participant terminates employment without cause or for good reason prior to payment under the Annual Incentive Plan, all rights to plan benefits are forfeited, unless otherwise determined by the Committee administering the plan.
 SERP participants will receive their vested accrued early termination benefit upon termination by the Company without cause or by the executive for good reason if they separate from service before age 62 and their normal retirement benefit if they separate from service on or after attaining age 62.
 Deferred Compensation Plan participants receive their vested account balance upon their separation from service.

 Payments Made Upon Disability.
 Under the terms of Mr. Black's employment agreement, if his employment is terminated due to a disability, Mr. Black will be entitled to the same benefit as provided by the Company's long-term disability plan.
-Mr. Jones receives no benefit under his change in control agreement in the event his employment is terminated due to a disability; however, he will receive a benefit under the Company's long-term disability plan if he meets the requirements of the plan upon termination.
-Upon disability, Mr. Guillaume would receive his long-term incentive and equity awards.
+Mr. Jones and Mr. Richards receive no benefit under their respective change in control agreements in the event their employment is terminated due to a disability; however, each of Mr. Jones and Mr. Richards will receive a benefit under the Company's long-term disability plan if he meets the requirements of the plan upon termination.
 All unvested restricted stock awards vest upon termination of employment due to disability.
 If a participant in the Annual Incentive Plan terminates his or her service with the Bank due to a disability prior to distribution of the award, the participant's award will be prorated based on the period of active employment with the Bank.
 SERP participants become fully vested and will receive their accrued early termination benefit upon termination due to disability if they separate from service before age 62 and their normal retirement benefit if they separate from service on or after attaining age 62.
 Deferred Compensation Plan participants become 100% vested upon disability and receive their vested account balance upon their separation from service.